 In addition, we have a recorded liability for our estimate of uncertain tax positions taken or expected to be taken in our tax returns.
 Judgment is required in evaluating the application of federal and state tax laws, including relevant case law, and assessing whether it is more likely than not that a tax position will be sustained on examination and, if so, judgment is also required as to the measurement of the amount of tax benefit that will be realized upon settlement with the taxing authority.
 Income tax expense is adjusted in the period in which new information about a tax position becomes available or the final outcome differs from the amounts recorded.
 We believe that our liability for uncertain tax positions is adequate.
-For further discussion of our changes in reserves during 2010, see Note 3 of the Consolidated Financial Statements.
+For further discussion of our changes in reserves during 2010, see Item 8 "Financial Statements and Supplementary Data - Note 3 to the Consolidated Financial Statements" beginning on page 40 of this Form 10-K.